arsv/owmf/README.md

 Inspired by https://github.com/HalosGhost/shaman

-Note starting from Oct 2015 OWM _requires_ valid API key for any request.
+Note since Oct 2015 OWM _requires_ a valid API key for any request.
 To get API key, register at http://home.openweathermap.org/users/sign_up, take the key from your profile page http://home.openweathermap.org/ and run owmf once with -s and +KEY arguments: